fuzzzer/guess_number/README.md

 "Guess Number" is lightweight neural network implemented in pure Dart, designed to recognize handwritten digits from the MNIST dataset.
-Current accuracy of guesses on test data (using materials/models/model_v8.json) is 92%.
+Current accuracy is is 92% (using materials/models/model_v8.json) .